-Beverly J. Shamana is a native of Los Angeles, California, and was raised with three younger siblings in Pasadena, CA, by her parents Sylvester and Charlene Martin.
-It was in the Metropolitan Baptist church of her childhood that she was nurtured in the faith, baptized by immersion, and made a personal commitment to Christ.
+Beverly J. Shamana was a native of Los Angeles, California, and was raised with three younger siblings in Pasadena, CA, by her parents Sylvester and Charlene Martin.
+It was in the Metropolitan Baptist Church of her childhood that she was nurtured in the faith, baptized by immersion, and made a personal commitment to Christ.
 This decision was deepened when her family joined the Lincoln Avenue Methodist Church in the community during her adolescent years.

 As a student of choral and piano performance in Pasadena schools, she pursued her love of music and earned a B.A. degree from Occidental College in Choral and Music Education in 1961.
 In Beverly’s early career she taught public school choral and music history in Compton and Pasadena School Districts while directing church choirs for ten years.
 The ministry of the Ecumenical Institute of Chicago was established in the Los Angeles area where she became a participant through her local church, Grace UMC.
 During this time she established a retail/manufacturing knitting machine business in Pasadena.

-While serving as the Executive Secretary for the Commission on the Status and Role of Women in the Pacific and Southwest Conference in the mid-seventies, she answered God’s call to ministry and entered Garret-Evangelical Theological Seminary, receiving her Master of pinity Degree in 1980.
+While serving as the Executive Secretary for the Commission on the Status and Role of Women in the Pacific and Southwest Conference in the mid-seventies, she answered God’s call to ministry and entered Garret-Evangelical Theological Seminary, receiving her Master of Divinity Degree in 1980.
 She was ordained deacon in 1979 by Bishop Charles Golden and elder in 1984 by Bishop Jack Tuell in the California-Pacific Annual Conference.

 In 2002, Beverly traveled with the Council’s peace delegation to Pakistan and the Middle East.
 She made an Episcopal visit to the West Angola Annual Conference and Africa University in October 2004, and in 2006, she spent January teaching at Drew Seminary as the Bell Scholar as the Bishop in Residence.

 Abingdon Press published her book, Seeing In the Dark, A Vision of Creativity and Spirituality, in 2001.
 Her book challenges the church to affirm the creative gifts as sacred pathways to a deeper companionship with God and a way to a more vital discipleship.
-Bishop Shamana continues to teach and create gourd art in response to Christ’s call to active stewardship using all that we have been given.
-She enjoys playing the piano and other arts, writing, gardening, and preaching.
+Bishop Shamana continued to teach and create gourd art in response to Christ’s call to active stewardship using all that we have been given.
+She enjoyed playing the piano and other arts, writing, gardening, and preaching.